Lord Peter Wimsey

 Lord Peter Death (Note: The name Death is usually pronounced /ˈdiːθ/, but in Murder Must Advertise Lord Peter (investigating under cover under the name Death Bredon) says "It's spelt Death.
 Pronounce it any way you like.
 Most of the people who are plagued with it make it rhyme with teeth, but personally I think it sounds more picturesque when rhymed with breath.")
-Bredon Wimsey (later 17th Duke of Denver) is the fictional protagonist in a series of detective novels and short stories by Dorothy L. Sayers (and their continuation by Jill Paton Walsh).
+Bredon Wimsey (later 17th Duke of Denver) is the fictional protagonist in a series of detective novels and short stories by Dorothy L. Sayers, and their continuation by Jill Paton Walsh.
 A dilettante who solves mysteries for his own amusement, Wimsey is an archetype for the British gentleman detective.
 He is often assisted by his valet and former batman, Mervyn Bunter; by his good friend and later brother-in-law, police detective Charles Parker; and, in a few books, by Harriet Vane, who becomes his wife.

 Biography

 Background

 Born in 1890 and ageing in real time, Wimsey is described as being of average height, with straw-coloured hair, a beaked nose, and a vaguely foolish face.
 Reputedly his looks are patterned after those of academic and poet Roy Ridley, whom Sayers briefly met after witnessing him read his Newdigate Prize–winning poem "Oxford" at the Encaenia ceremony in July 1913.

 Twice in the novels (in Murder Must Advertise and Busman's Honeymoon) his looks are compared to those of the actor Ralph Lynn.
 Wimsey also possesses considerable intelligence and athletic ability, evidenced by his playing cricket for Oxford University while taking a First in history (referred to in Gaudy Night).
 He creates a spectacularly successful publicity campaign for Whifflet cigarettes while working for Pym's Publicity Ltd, and at age 40 is able to turn three cartwheels in the office corridor, stopping just short of the boss's open office door (Murder Must Advertise).

 Among Lord Peter's hobbies, in addition to criminology, is collecting incunabula, books from the earliest days of printing.
 He is an experienced church bell-ringer.
 He is an expert on matters of food (and especially wine), male fashion, and classical music.
 He excels at the piano, including Bach's works for keyboard instruments.
+Among his favorite poets is John Donne, whose work is quoted by Sayers in epigraphs (as at the beginning of Gaudy Night), in dialogue during his courtship.
+Vane gifts Lord Peter a letter penned by Donne on love as a wedding present, prompting the Dowager Duchess to note that he "has always been queer about Donne."
 Lord Peter likes driving fast and keeps a powerful Daimler (for example, a 1927 Daimler Double-Six sleeve-valve V12 four-seater); he calls these cars "Mrs Merdle" after a character in Charles Dickens's Little Dorrit who "hated fuss".
 In the eleventh novel, Busman's Honeymoon, we are told he has owned nine Daimlers with this name.